sean-dougherty/cuda-edu/README.md

 is not officially sanctioned by the staff of *Heterogenous Parallel Programming*, it is just a tool created by a CTA (Community Teaching Assistant).

-*Warning! cuda-edu currently has no notion of execution synchronization at the scope of the warp.
-This will not impact most students.
-This means that you cannot currently write code that depends upon all threads in a warp having a coherent view of memory -- you must use __synchthreads().
-A fix is in the works.*

 ## What is it?

 cuda-edu, essentially, emulates nvcc, libwb, and the CUDA runtimes.
 It translates your CUDA